NguyenAndrew/Penjar/README.md

 ## Quickstart - (Optional) Configuring a database
 1. Navigate to the back_end directory
-2. For local setup: Create a database.json file in the **src** directory, configure this information with database credentials (Note: database.json in src directory is excluded by git in .gitignore).
+2. For local setup: Create a database.json file in the **src/database** directory, configure this information with database credentials (Note: database.json in back_end directory is excluded by git in .gitignore).
 3. For cloud setup: Place database credentials within env variables, parse this information by inserting custom code into app.js
 4. Configure database client